Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “Okay...fine.”
 She turned the huge sigh she used to clear her head into a yawn and picked up the tablet with which they were browsing vacation options.
 “So what do we want to do?”

-The yawn wasn’t entirely forced, either---It was getting late in the day and they were expecting Baseball to drop by and help with the planning, but as usual, Adam couldn’t wait.
+The yawn wasn’t entirely forced, either - It was getting late in the day and they were expecting Baseball to drop by and help with the planning, but as usual, Adam couldn’t wait.

 Adam sighed and shrugged in a mildly defeated sort of way.
 “I dunno.
 Vegas?”